php-school/docker-phpschool/README.md

 ## Starting the Docker Image

+Ensure your in your terminal and navigated to the directory of the files you just pulled down using the `cd` command.

-### Special Windows Instructions...
+#### Special Windows Instructions...

 Booting up ConEmu you will be able to configure the environment (startup tasks in the settings menu).
 With Docker installed it should provide that as a predefined task, you just need to make that the default task for new consoles.

 ![ConEmu Example](https://cloud.githubusercontent.com/assets/2174476/19818040/f702e730-9d45-11e6-8514-b0f7801d0f08.png)

-### Back to Starting the Image

-Ensure your in your terminal and navigated to the directory of the files you just pulled down using the `cd` command.
+You will also likely need to have the container up and running before you can interact with it using Docker (not Docker Compose) as Docker Compose does not yet support interactive commands :disappointed:

-From here simply run `docker-compose up -d` to start the Docker image.
+To do this simply remember to run `docker-compose up -d` before trying to interact with the workshops.

 ## Starting a Workshop

 We've pre-installed a few Workshops for you and you can install more using the [Workshop Manager](https://github.com/php-school/workshop-manager) which is also pre-installed.

-To start a workshop you will need to interact directly with the Docker container, you should do this with the command `docker-compose run phpschool`
+To start a workshop you will need to interact directly with the Docker container, you should do this with the command below depending on your system

+Unix: `docker-compose run phpschool bash`
+Windows: `docker exec -it phpschool bash`

+_Note: This the Windows command above is for those who had to run `docker-compose up -d` beforehand_

 This will put you inside a new bash prompt interacting directly with the PHP School Docker container.